Travel

 There

-A small, hole in the wall bar with creative cocktails and small global bites.
+A small, hole-in-the-wall bar with creative cocktails and small global bites.

 Last Dollar Saloon